Kim Zolciak Slammed Over Her Children: Former ‘RHOA’ Star Flips Out On Lady

-Kim Zolciak is proud to be the mother of six children and she’s often sharing pictures and videos of her children on social media.
+Kim Zolciak is proud to be the mother of six children, and she’s often sharing pictures and videos of her children on social media.
 Plus, fans of her family get to see them on Don’t Be Tardy, which airs on Bravo once a year.
 However, it sounds like one person didn’t enjoy Kim’s children the way she does.
-Over the weekend, Zolciak posted pictures from the beach and it looked like the family had an awesome time in Turks and Caicos – right up until a woman approached the family, telling Zolciak that her two sons were being loud.
+Over the weekend, Zolciak posted pictures from the beach, and it looked like the family had an awesome time in Turks and Caicos — right up until a woman approached the family, telling Zolciak that her two sons were being loud.

 According to a new PEOPLE report, Kim Zolciak is now opening up about how offended she was that someone told her that her sons were being loud.
-Zolciak revealed that she wanted her boys to act like they do at home and she argued that her sons were 4 and 5 years old, so of course they were being loud.
+Zolciak revealed that she wanted her boys to act like they do at home and she argued that her sons were 4- and 5-years-old, so of course they were being loud.

 “This lady on the beach came up to me and said: ‘Could you keep you and your kids quiet?
-It’s a very quiet peaceful beach,'” Kim Zolciak revealed on Snapchat in a story about what she just experienced on the beach, adding, “B*tch, what?
+It’s a very quiet peaceful beach,'” Kim Zolciak revealed on Snapchat in a story about what she just experienced on the beach, adding, “B***h, what?
 They’re 4 and 5.”

 The lady was referring to KJ and Kash, who were playing on the beach.
 Kim Zolciak’s older daughters, Brielle and Ariana, were also present, but they were not making as much noise.
 Kim revealed that they left the twins at home, possibly because it was a long trip for them to fly to Turks and Caicos.
 And it sounds like Zolciak was shocked to be told that her children were being loud, telling the lady to move away.